xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 ### solv_sel_Final_result.xlsx

-This is the most imporatne output that the user should read.
+This is the most important output that the user should read.

 Here is part of the output spreadsheet of the previous submission: